 Over the years the brick on your home can fade and wash out due to the sun's rays.
 Applying a brick stain can help to rejuvenate it.
 The following steps will show you how you can replenish the look of your bricks or give them an entirely new color.

-Step 1 - Cleaning the Brick Face for Staining
+Step 1 - Clean the Brick Face for Staining

 Regardless of the job at hand it always needs to be cleaned prior to being stained or painted.
-The goal with this is to try and remove any grease that could break down the paint or dirt that can make for a void in the finished surface.
+The goal with this is to try to remove any grease that could break down the paint or dirt and void the finished surface.
 Brick is no different than any other porous rock and depending on your location, it may actually get dirtier than other rock materials.

 Fill the power washer with warm water and then add a few drops of mild soap to it.
 Swish the water around in the drum in order to make the water sudsy.
 Pick a starting point on the brick.
 Usually working from the top down and from the outside to in is the best course of action.
 Use even strokes vertically and then horizontally.
 Allow the soapy mix to sit on the brick.

 Clean out the drum of the power washer thoroughly to remove any soap residue.